Today’s businesses are not limited by physical borders.

 - Email campaign scheduling: Sending emails at a time when the recipients can get you better results.

-- Customer support timings: If you operate across different geolocations, setting up customer support as per different time zones will help your customers get a timely responses, increasing their satisfaction.
+- Customer support timings: If you operate across different geolocations, setting up customer support as per different time zones will help your customers get timely responses, increasing their satisfaction.

 - Currency format: When a customer tries to make a purchase on your site, the payment amount in a currency they don’t use can confuse them and drive them away.
 Displaying currency as per location will help you avoid this issue.